29-year-old man fatally shot by police in Muskogee County, OSBI reports

-The Oklahoma State Bureau of Investigation said Saturday it is reviewing the fatal shooting of a man by Webbers Falls police.
+The fatal shooting of a man by Webbers Falls police is being reviewed by the Oklahoma State Bureau of Investigation, the agency said Saturday.

 At some point during the encounter with police, Ridley was shot and later pronounced dead at the scene, OSBI said.